 The mail room barber co out of South Carolina is a grooming company owned by brewer and master barber Robert Watkins.
-He offers handmade, ethically sourced products of high quality.
+Robert offers handmade, ethically sourced products of high quality.

 An advantage of the mail room barber co pomades is that they wash out easier than most other oil based pomades.
-1 or 2 shampoos will rinse all out: great thing for an oil based pomade.
+1 or 2 shampoos will rinse all out.

 Robert manages his own website that looks great by the way!